damirka/move-syntax/README.md

 # Move Language Syntax package

 This VSCode extension adds Move syntax support to VSCode (see [VSCode marketplace page](https://marketplace.visualstudio.com/items?itemName=damirka.move-syntax)).
+As well as defines the TextMate grammar for Move Language to use in other environments.

-If you want to know more about the language, see these resources:
+To learn more about the language, see these resources:

 - [Move Language Documentation](https://move-language.github.io/move/)
 - [Awesome Move Page by MystenLabs](https://github.com/MystenLabs/awesome-move)